isomerpages/ema-ei/_energy-innovation-2022/event-materials/4-workshop-1.md

 ---
-title: Grid Digitalisation Workshop
+title: Workshop 1 - Supporting Translation & Commercialisation of Clean Energy Technologies
-permalink: /energy-innovation-2021/event-materials/grid-digitalisation-workshop/
+permalink: /energy-innovation-2022/event-materials/workshop-1-supporting-translation-commercialisation-of-clean-energy-technologies/
-third_nav_title: Energy Innovation 2021
+third_nav_title: Energy Innovation 2022
 ---
 Decentralisation and digitalisation are accelerating our shift toward an intelligent grid that is predictive and responsive in real-time.
 In this workshop, speakers will share about the opportunities and challenges faced in the transition to a digital grid, including areas in control systems, data science, grid architecture and cyber security.